Harvey Cox: Career

-An outgrowth of Cox's second marriage to Nina Tumarkin, a devout Jew and a professor of Russian history at Wellesley College, was his book Common Prayers: Faith, Family, and a Christian's Journey Through the Jewish Year (2002), which is a look at the Jewish year through its major holidays, as seen by him an outsider who is an equally devout Christian.
+An outgrowth of Cox's second marriage to Nina Tumarkin, a devout Jew and a professor of Russian history at Wellesley College, was his book Common Prayers: Faith, Family, and a Christian's Journey Through the Jewish Year (2002), a look by an equally devout Christian at the Jewish year through its major holidays.

-Thus, it is difficult to adequately present Cox's life and career in a short biography, for he "already is, like (Paul) Tillich and several others on the same Divinity faculty, subject to extensive treatment, on all continents, and in the case of Cox, notably in Central and South America."

-In Taylor Branch's history, Parting the Waters, Branch notes that Cox hosted a dinner at which Martin Luther King Jr. was introduced to people who would become some of his closest colleagues and advisors as a civil rights activist.

-Cox retired in September 2009 in a well publicized ceremony and celebration.
-His new book, The Future of Faith was released to coincide with his retirement.
+Cox retired in 2009.
+His book The Future of Faith was released to coincide with his retirement.
 The Future of Faith explores three important trends in Christianity's 2,000 years.
 He views the religion's first three centuries as the Age of Faith, when followers simply embraced the teachings of Jesus.
 Then came the Age of Belief, in which church leaders increasingly took control and set acceptable limits on doctrine and orthodoxy.
-But the last 50 years, Cox contends, welcome in the Age of the Spirit, in which Christians have begun to ignore dogma and embrace spirituality, while finding common threads with other religions.
+The last 50 years, Cox contends, welcome in the Age of the Spirit, in which Christians have begun to ignore dogma and embrace spirituality, while finding common threads with other religions.

 In How to Read the Bible (2015), Cox shows how three different ways of approaching the Bible, the narrative (the stories), the historical (the academic), and the spiritual (personal and social) can be reconciled as a contemporary source of enrichment for all.

-In 2016, Cox's book The Market as God was published about business theology, the focus of which is the deification of the market, as for example "the invisible hand", God-like, and the Creator of persons (corporations), God-like.
+In 2016, Cox's book The Market as God conceives of the free market in a theological framework.
+The book proposes that the market economy can be understood as a religion.

+In A New Heaven (2022), Cox explores the question of heaven and the afterlife by reflecting on his personal stories and drawing on perspectives on death across cultures and religions.

+Personal life

+In 1957, Cox married Nancy Neiburger.
+Their marriage ended in divorce.
+In 1987, Cox married Nina Tumarkin.
+Cox has four children and lives in Cambridge, Mass.